HackYourFuture-CPH/JavaScript/JavaScript1/Week3/homework.md

 #### Improving our application *optional*
 What if there are multiple songs with the same name?
 Then we have problems in our `getSongByTitle` function!
 Instead of returning a song, return an array of songs that match the title parameter.

-What is a user had multiple playlists?
+What if a user had multiple playlists?
 How could we accomodate that?
 Either describe how to fix this problem or make some code!

 ![boombox](https://media.giphy.com/media/NkkKrHU2wAin6/giphy.gif)